upgini

 enricher.calculate_metrics(cv=custom_cv)

-# All this custom parameters could be combined in both methods: fit, fit_transform and calculate_metrics:
+# All of these custom parameters can be combined in both methods: fit, fit_transform and calculate_metrics:

-For most cases, this gives better results than direct embeddings generation from a text field.
-Currently, Upgini has two LLMs connected to a search engine - GPT-3.5 from OpenAI and GPT-J.
+In most cases, this gives better results than direct embeddings generation from a text field.
+Currently, Upgini has two LLMs connected to the search engine - GPT-3.5 from OpenAI and GPT-J.

 Here's an example for generating features from the "description" and "summary" columns: